-- 1. Invertebrate data file. - 2.
+- 1. Macroinvertebrate data file. - 2.
 Habitat data file. - 3.
-Rare taxa to be removed according to AUSRIVAS protocols prior to classification, that is: taxa occurring at less than 10% of sites if there are less than 100 sites are considered rare, alternatively, if there are more than 100 sites, taxa occurring at less than 10 sites are considered rare. - 4.
+Rare taxa are to be removed according to AUSRIVAS protocols prior to classification.
+Taxa are considered rare if found occurring at less than 10% of sites when there are less than 100 sites, alternatively, if there are more than 100 sites, taxa occurring at less than 10 sites are considered rare. - 4.
 Data should be transformed to presence/absence data prior to classification and the Bray Curtis dissimilarity measure should be used.
 Classification groups should be formed using flexible UPGMA. - 5.
 Classification groups of less than 5 sites can result from poor representation of a particular type of reference site in the initial sampling or degradation of sites in some manner resulting in loss of taxa indicative of reference conditions.
 Therefore small classification groups with less than 5 sites should be deleted from further analysis if warranted, or amalgamated with another group of appropriate reference sites. - 6.
-Group membership for each site entered as a column in the habitat file. - 7.
-A copy of the dendrogram (preferably saved in word) with the dissimilarity level at which groups were separated marked on the dendrogram. - 8.
-A file listing the invertebrates used in the classification.
+Group membership for each site entered as a column in the habitat data file. - 7.
+A copy of the dendrogram (preferably saved in MS Word as a .doc or .docx file) with the dissimilarity level at which groups were separated marked on the dendrogram. - 8.
+A file listing the macroinvertebrates used in the classification.
 To construct this file transpose the column labels from the invertebrate file and put a 1 next to those taxa used in the classification and a 0 next to those taxa not used in the classification.